k2-fsa/icefall/egs/swbd/ASR/README.md

 The training script for `conformer_ctc` comes from the LibriSpeech `conformer_ctc` recipe in icefall.

-A lot of the scripts for data processing are from the first-gen Kaldi and the ESPNet project, tailored to incorporate with Lhotse and icefall.
+A lot of the scripts for data processing are from the first-gen Kaldi and the ESPNet project, tailored by myself to incorporate with Lhotse and Icefall.

 Some of the scripts for text normalization are from stale pull requests of [Piotr Żelasko](https://github.com/pzelasko) and [Nagendra Goel](https://github.com/ngoel17).